oceancleanupfounder

 3. “How” Hypotheses

-Channel of Distribution — For the Idea
+Channel of Distribution — Initially for the Idea

-Despite continued positive reinforcement from personal experimentation, including encouraging results with the prototype barriers, Slat described basically getting nowhere fast with putting the idea into action until a 2012 Netherlands TED Talk that he gave went viral.
+Despite continued positive reinforcement from personal experimentation, including encouraging results with the early prototype barriers, Slat described basically getting nowhere fast with putting the idea into action until a 2012 Netherlands TED Talk that he gave went viral.

-• The talk served as the “channel of distribution” for getting his idea to initial segments of “customers” — those who would actively participate in the initial “how” of his effort: a feasibility study.
+• The talk served as the “channel of distribution” for getting his idea to initial segments of “customers” — those who would actively participate in the initial “how” of his effort: a technical feasibility study.

-• One key customer segment was experts from around the world who found compelling value in the idea such that they volunteered their expert knowledge and time.
+• One key customer segment was experts from around the world who found such compelling value in the idea such that they volunteered their expert knowledge and time.

 • Another key customer segment was a “crowd” of similar believers who would provide financial support for the study via crowdfunding.